 - View detailed AWS service health status, including recent AWS service events and notifications.

 We regularly update the app with new features.
 Tell us what you need using the feedback link in the app’s menu.

 - For security reasons, we recommend that you secure your device with a passcode and that you use an IAM account to log in.
 If you lose your device, an IAM account can be deactivated to prevent unauthorized access.
 Root accounts cannot be deactivated.

-- If you sign-in with an AWS Identity and Access Management (IAM) user account, you need to use the account alias that was included in the email address from your administrator.
+- If you sign-in with an AWS Identity and Access Management (IAM) user account, you need to use either the account number or the account alias that was included in the email address from your administrator.

 - If you use AWS Multi-Factor Authentication (MFA), we recommend using either a hardware MFA device or a virtual MFA on a separate mobile device for the greatest level of account protection.